-It’s a shared space for entrepreneurs, students and the like to have a place to work without the guilt of hanging out in a cafe all day nursing that latte with micro-sips every 30 minutes.
-And, as it turns out, they can also make great places to host meetings and find other like-minded location-independent workers.
+It’s a shared space for entrepreneurs, students, and the like to have a place to work all day, without the guilt of nursing a latte with micro-sips every 30 minutes.
+They can also make great places to host meetings, and find other like-minded location-independent workers.

-(Fun Fact: Too Many Adapters was founded and launched while drinking smoothies in cafes in Chiang Mai)
+(Fun Fact: Too Many Adapters was founded and launched while drinking smoothies in cafes in Chiang Mai, way back in 2011)

 Before we get into the list, we have a couple of techy things to address:

-Most co-working spaces only offer Internet access for one of your devices, so it’s handy to use a program like Connectify to share your single connection with your other devices (smartphone, tablet etc).
+Some co-working spaces only offer internet access for one of your devices, so you may need to use a program like Connectify to share your single connection with your other devices (smartphone, tablet, etc).

-Also, many of the connections are unsecured, which means the information you’re transmitting online could potentially be insecure.
+Also, connections aren’t always secured, which means the information you’re transmitting online could potentially be viewable by others.
 We highly recommend you use a VPN, which you can read more about here.

 This compact spot with a shared grassy courtyard is quiet outside, and focused inside.
 More than any other co-working spot in Chiang Mai, there seem to be a lot of regulars here.
 Not quiet, but not loud, it can get a little lively with a meeting or brainstorm taking place at the back of the space.

-Speaking of space, if you like your personal space, Punspace Nimman might not be your style.
-It almost feels like you’re sharing with four people what you would have to yourself at the Tha Pae location (below).
-Not so good if you like to sprawl out, and to me it actually felt cramped and stuffy.
+Speaking of space, if you like a bit of room to yourself, Punspace Nimman might not be your style.
+It almost feels like you’re sharing with four people what you’d get for yourself at the Tha Pae location (below).
+It’s not so good if you like to sprawl out, and to me it actually felt cramped and stuffy.
 I don’t want to feel like I’m scrunched up.

-At least there is a quiet garden in the courtyard to stretch your legs when you’ve spent too much time inside.
+At least there’s a quiet garden in the courtyard to stretch your legs when you’ve spent too much time inside.

 As for the internet connection, not only did I not find it snappy, but my music stream would often stop and buffer, throwing me off my game.